• 5 min read

 Understanding Investor Visa for Dubai

-It was introduced as part of the government’s broader strategy to attract foreign investment and support long-term economic growth.
-Depending on the value of the investment, buyers can qualify for a 2-year investor visa, a 5-year visa, or the 10-year Golden Visa.
+Introduced as part of the UAE’s broader strategy to attract foreign investment and support economic growth, the programme provides residency options linked to property ownership.
+Depending on the investment type and eligibility criteria, buyers may qualify for a 2 year investor visa or a 10 year Golden Visa.

 Who is Eligible for a Dubai Investor Visa?